Free Firdaria Calculator

 Why is an exact birth time required?

-The firdaria sequence depends on whether you were born during the day (Sun above the horizon) or at night (Sun below).
-Since the day/night determination requires knowing the Sun's position relative to the Ascendant at your exact birth time and location, an approximate or unknown birth time cannot reliably establish the correct planetary sequence.
+The firdaria sequence depends on whether the Sun was above the horizon (day chart) or below (night chart) at your exact birth moment.
+Because the day/night determination needs an accurate birth time and location, an approximate or unknown time cannot reliably establish the correct starting planet and the whole downstream sequence may shift.